Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

       - name: Michael Moore
         title: Vice President and AFM Convention Delegate
         text: >
-          MICHAEL MOORE was raised in Decatur, GA., himself the son of long-time AFM member Bill Moore, and has been a working member of Local 148-462 since 1965 at the age of 15, when he worked a steady cocktail hour job on bass and guitar at the Hyatt Regency.
+          MICHAEL MOORE was raised in Decatur, GA, himself the son of long-time AFM member Bill Moore, and has been a working member of Local 148-462 since 1965 at the age of 15, when he worked a steady cocktail hour job on bass and guitar at the Hyatt Regency.
 He has been Principal Tuba in